dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 The default mechanism for the Client to authenticate to the AS and the RS is signing a JSON document with JWS per {{RFC7515}}.
 The resulting tokens always use compact serialization.

+It is expected that extensions to this protocol that specify a different mechanism for the Client to authenticate, would over ride this section.

 The completion request JSON is JWS signed and passed as the body of the POST.

-The completion, refresh, and access handles are JWS signed resulting in JOSE completion, refresh, and access tokens.
-These JOSE tokens are passed in the HTTP Authorization header with the JOSE parameter.
+The completion, refresh, and access handles are JWS signed resulting in JOSE completion, refresh, and access tokens respectively.
+These JOSE tokens are passed in the HTTP Authorization header with the "JOSE" parameter per {{JOSEHTTP}}.

----- revise

-All calls from the Client to the AS are authenticated with the same private key and JWS header.
-This Client authenticates by signing the initiation request, the completion token, and the refresh token.

-When accessing resources that require proof-of-possession, the Client uses the same private key, but the AS supplied jwk object.
-The AS supplied jwk object is a certificate or certificate chain with a public key the resource trusts, so that the resource can verify the authorized client, allowing Registered and Dynamic Clients to access proof-of-possession resources the same way.

-Each instance of a Registered Client MAY have its own private key and then include a certificate or certificate chain, or reference to either, in the JWS header jwk object that binds its public key to the public key the AS has for the Registered Client.

-___ stop revise
+The Client will use the same private key to create all tokens.

+The Client and the AS MUST both use HTTP/2 ({{RFC7540}}) or later, and TLS 1.3 ({{RFC8446}}) or later, when communicating with each other.

+\[Editor: too aggressive to mandate HTTP/2 and TLS 1.3?]

-## JOSE Headers
+## JOSE Headers {#JOSEHeaders}

-A non-normative example of a JOSE header for a Registered Client using a key id to identify the public key matching its private key:
+A non-normative example of a JOSE header for a Registered Client using a key id to identify the Client's public key:

     {
-        "alg": "ES256",
-        "typ": "JOSE",
-        "kid": "1"
+        "alg":"ES256",
+        "typ":"JOSE",
+        "kid":"1"
     }

-A non-normative example of a JOSE header for a Dynamic Client including the public key matching its private key:
+A non-normative example of a JOSE header for a Registered Client using a certificate to assert the Client's public key:

     {
-        "alg": "ES256",
-        "typ": "JOSE",
+        "alg":"ES256",
+        "typ":"JOSE",
+        "jwk":
+            {"kty":"RSA",
+            "use":"sig",
+            "kid":"1b94c",
+            "n":"vrjOfz9Ccdgx5nQudyhdoR17V-IubWMeOZCwX_jj0hgAsz2J_pqYW08
+            PLbK_PdiVGKPrqzmDIsLI7sA25VEnHU1uCLNwBuUiCO11_-7dYbsr4iJmG0Q
+            u2j8DsVyT1azpJC_NG84Ty5KKthuCaPod7iI7w0LK9orSMhBEwwZDCxTWq4a
+            YWAchc8t-emd9qOvWtVMDC2BXksRngh6X5bUYLy6AyHKvj-nUy1wgzjYQDwH
+            MTplCoLtU-o-8SNnZ1tmRoGE9uJkBLdh5gFENabWnU5m1ZqZPdwS-qo-meMv
+            VfJb6jJVWRpl2SUtCnYG2C32qvbWbjZ_jBPD5eunqsIo1vQ",
+            "e":"AQAB",
+            "x5c":
+            ["MIIDQjCCAiqgAwIBAgIGATz/FuLiMA0GCSqGSIb3DQEBBQUAMGIxCzAJB
+            gNVBAYTAlVTMQswCQYDVQQIEwJDTzEPMA0GA1UEBxMGRGVudmVyMRwwGgYD
+            VQQKExNQaW5nIElkZW50aXR5IENvcnAuMRcwFQYDVQQDEw5CcmlhbiBDYW1
+            wYmVsbDAeFw0xMzAyMjEyMzI5MTVaFw0xODA4MTQyMjI5MTVaMGIxCzAJBg
+            NVBAYTAlVTMQswCQYDVQQIEwJDTzEPMA0GA1UEBxMGRGVudmVyMRwwGgYDV
+            QQKExNQaW5nIElkZW50aXR5IENvcnAuMRcwFQYDVQQDEw5CcmlhbiBDYW1w
+            YmVsbDCCASIwDQYJKoZIhvcNAQEBBQADggEPADCCAQoCggEBAL64zn8/QnH
+            YMeZ0LncoXaEde1fiLm1jHjmQsF/449IYALM9if6amFtPDy2yvz3YlRij66
+            s5gyLCyO7ANuVRJx1NbgizcAblIgjtdf/u3WG7K+IiZhtELto/A7Fck9Ws6
+            SQvzRvOE8uSirYbgmj6He4iO8NCyvaK0jIQRMMGQwsU1quGmFgHIXPLfnpn
+            fajr1rVTAwtgV5LEZ4Iel+W1GC8ugMhyr4/p1MtcIM42EA8BzE6ZQqC7VPq
+            PvEjZ2dbZkaBhPbiZAS3YeYBRDWm1p1OZtWamT3cEvqqPpnjL1XyW+oyVVk
+            aZdklLQp2Btgt9qr21m42f4wTw+Xrp6rCKNb0CAwEAATANBgkqhkiG9w0BA
+            QUFAAOCAQEAh8zGlfSlcI0o3rYDPBB07aXNswb4ECNIKG0CETTUxmXl9KUL
+            +9gGlqCz5iWLOgWsnrcKcY0vXPG9J1r9AqBNTqNgHq2G03X09266X5CpOe1
+            zFo+Owb1zxtp3PehFdfQJ610CDLEaS9V9Rqp17hCyybEpOGVwe8fnk+fbEL
+            2Bo3UPGrpsHzUoaGpDftmWssZkhpBJKVMJyf/RuP2SmmaIzmnw9JiSlYhzo
+            4tpzd5rFXhjRbg4zW9C+2qok+2+qDM1iJ684gPHMIY8aLWrdgQTxkumGmTq
+            gawR+N5MDtdPTEQ0XfIBc2cJEUyMTY5MPvACWpkA6SdS4xSvdXK3IVfOWA=="]
+            }
+    }

+\[Editor: the jwk above was copy and pasted from the JWK example.
+Replace? ]

+The certificate could be signed by the AS, allowing the AS to verify the signature using the AS public key, or the certificate could be signed by a private key the AS has bound to the Registered Client, allowing each instance of the Registered Client to have its own asymetric key pair.

+A non-normative example of a JOSE header for a Dynamic Client including the public key generated by the Client that matches its its private key:

-        "jwk": {
+    {
+        "alg":"ES256",
+        "typ":"JOSE",
+        "jwk":{
             "kty":"EC",
             "crv":"P-256",
             "x":"Kgl5DJSgLyV-G32osmLhFKxJ97FoMW0dZVEqDG-Cwo4",